lucasjellema/brightspots/README.md

 2. **External URL**: If the `datafilePAR` query parameter is provided, the application will exclusively load data from that URL, ignoring the local file

 Example: `http://your-server/index.html?datafilePAR=https://example.com/external-data.csv`

+## Key Features in Detail

+### Interactive Tooltips
+When hovering over percentage values in data tables across the application, tooltips display the specific companies that contributed to that data point.
+These tooltips allow direct navigation to company-specific views by clicking on any company name.

+### Global Search
+The search functionality allows users to find specific terms across all survey data.
+Search results show:
+- Which company mentioned the search term
+- In which category (Challenge, Technology, or Product) it was mentioned
+- The exact field and value where the match was found
+- Highlighted search terms for easy identification

+Users can click on company names in search results to navigate directly to that company's detailed page.

 ## Setup